 10 Easy Ways to Cut Travel Costs

 - Pack smart, pack light!
-Weigh your bag before you leave home so you won’t find yourself paying an overweight baggage fee, or having to pay a hefty fee to check your bag in instead of carrying it on.
-This especially applies to low cost airlines.
+Weigh your bag before you leave home so you won’t find yourself paying an overweight baggage fee, or having to pay a hefty price to check your bag in instead of carrying it on.
+This especially applies to low-cost airlines.

 - If you have frequent flyer miles, use them before they expire.
 If they frequently go to waste, sign up for a credit card that gets your airline miles (as well as points for rental cars and hotels).
 Some of these cards also don’t charge fees for international transactions—a big bonus for your vacation budget.
 If you’re already using credit cards on a daily or weekly basis, you may as well accumulate miles and get major savings on your next flight.

-- If your flight is overbooked and you’re not in a hurry, go ahead and volunteer to be bumped to a later flight so you can get that discount voucher or free flight to use another time.
+- If your flight is overbooked and you’re not in a hurry, go ahead and volunteer to be bumped to a later flight so you can get that discount voucher or a free trip to use another time.